-Poppy is grown on limited and controlled fields and under state administrative control and is purchased and processed by an authorised chemical company (Alkaloid).
+Poppy is grown on limited and controlled fields and under state administrative control43 and is purchased and processed by an authorised chemical company (Alkaloid).
 Current domestic production of poppy capsules (poppy straw) covers only 30% of industry needs, and the balance is covered by imports of raw material for extraction of alkaloids mainly from Spain and Australia.
 There is potential for increasing the surface of poppy cultivation from the current 100-150 ha to around 2000 ha.
 Customs taxes on imported poppy seed accounts for 15%.

-Data from Agro Food Industry "Blagoja Gorev", Veles Law on production and market of narcotic drugs (O.G. no. 13/91)
+Law on production and market of narcotic drugs (O.G. no. 13/91)